usc-isi-i2/kgtk/docs/transform/query.md

 input of the second query with `-i -`.
 The dash indicates that this input comes from standard input of the query command (the output of `add-id`).
-Within the match clause we can refer to this input as `stdin` (or we could have simply omitted a name since, it is the first input in the list).
+Within the match clause we can refer to this input as `stdin` (or we could have simply omitted a name, since it is the first input in the list).
 We then select edges from `GRAPH` that have one of the properties in the list where the count matches the
 where-constraint: